MilchRatchet/pragueskymodel/README.md

+# Fork

+This fork includes an implementation of an atmosphere renderer I wrote with goal of improving the atmosphere rendering in [Luminary](https://github.com/MilchRatchet/Luminary).
+I changed the UI so that I can compare my implementation with this model.
+The result is not perfect but I am not sure whether the remaining error is my fault or due to the nature of the method.
+Unfortunately, I don't have an implementation of the Hillaire2020 model in this.

 # Prague Sky Model

 This a C++ implementation of a sky model developed at Charles University in Prague and described in